Panic Attack: A Trapped Soul

 Howl

-The first time we hiked the Alpine Tunnel was with Sandi and Sage 10 years ago, just after we moved to Colorado.
+Iโ€™m not sure how many more times Pacer and I will get to hike this section, one of our favorites, on the Colorado Trail/Collegiate Westโ€ฆโ€จโ€จThe first time we hiked the Alpine Tunnel was with Sandi and Sage 10 years ago, just after we moved to Colorado.
 Then, 2 months later, we hiked through it again as we backpacked our way across the state.
-This year, we’ve been lucky enough to visit various parts of this trail 4 times, twice with Sandi and Sage (the best!).
+This year, weโ€™ve been lucky enough to visit various parts of this trail 4 times, twice with Sandi and Sage (the best!).
 This time, I was just so grateful to have it all to ourselves, with Pacer getting to frolic and sniff freely while I watched, cried, and howled.

-Crying and howling (howling feeling much more primal and alive in me than simply screaming) have almost become a staple of mine this year, bringing some relief to my grief and fear, while shadow/protector parts roared inside my head, parts that may have stayed more hidden in the dark if I didn’t have such intense love for a dog pouring through my veins.
+โ€จโ€จCrying and howling (howling feeling much more primal and alive in me than simply screaming) have almost become a staple of mine this year, bringing some relief to my grief and fear, while shadow/protector parts roared inside my head, parts that may have stayed more hidden in the dark if I didnโ€™t have such intense love for a dog pouring through my veins.
 And as painful as these parts are, they needed to come to the light so I could see them.

-And, while my mind wants to tell me how I messed things up or tell me where I should have been more perfect, underneath that, my heart is telling me it’s all been beautiful, too.
-It’s conscious, minute by minute choice, to drop allegiance to my mind and pledge allegiance to heart.
+As just a friend dreamed (visioned), Pacer is guiding me through and bringing me home, as I swirl through the darkness and play with various healing modalities, some that I never thought I would.
+Iโ€™ve gathered more humans on my team, and was almost overwhelmed as two of mentors, with tears in their eyes, told me how proud of me they were this weekโ€ฆnot for doing well in sports or getting straight As, but for simply being me.
+Intuitive, sensitive, and weird.* Itโ€™s all be quite an adventure, really. โ€จโ€จAnd, while my mind wants to tell me how I messed things up or tell me where I should have been more perfect, underneath that, my heart is telling me itโ€™s all been beautiful, too.
+Itโ€™s conscious, minute by minute choice, to drop allegiance to my mind and pledge allegiance to heart.
 Eventually, perhaps, my mind will become a faithful servant.
 Or perhaps it will be a continual process of observation- acknowledging the thought and accepting it without condition, while choosing my own way.
 Allowing my heart chakra to expand- holing the love, pain, and grief- the beauty of it all.
-Eventually knowing, even if only on my deathbed, it will all be alchemized back to its original source.
+Eventually knowing, even if only on my deathbed, it will all be alchemized back to its original source. โ€จโ€จ

-Sometimes love doesn’t move mountains in the way we think it will.
+Sometimes love doesnโ€™t move mountains in the way we think it will.
 Sometimes it comes first as a roaring river, crushing us and bringing us to our knees.
 It cleanses us of our fear and false beliefs before rebuilding us, giving us a new foundation to stand on and an opportunity to become whole.
 We are gifted with a new chance to deepen our roots in the love that created us and the truth of who we are.
-We rise upward, connected and grounded, in a love that sets us free.
+We rise upward, connected and grounded, in a love that sets us free. โ€จโ€จ

 beautypain #wanderlust #dogsofinstagram #spirituality #healing